pvasek/kudu-wiki/Getting-started.md

 see the readme for [KuduDevSetup.cmd](https://github.com/projectkudu/kudu/tree/master/Setup) for details.
 The new approach has been minimally tested so the older manual instruction below are still worth reading to understand what the new script does.
 The script requires that [WebPI 4.5](http://www.microsoft.com/web/downloads/platform.aspx) be installed.
 Once you have WebPI install simply execute the script from the directory.

 ### Manual Setup Instructions
 * Visual Studio 2012.
 Note that you need to run it as admin.
+Install/Update to the latest version of NuGet Package Manager (Tools -> Extensions and Updates).
 * IIS >= 7, configured to run ASP.NET 4.0.
 This can be installed using [WebPI](http://www.microsoft.com/web/downloads/platform.aspx).
 * Install Git (http://git-scm.com/downloads) to the default location (we expect it in ```C:\Program Files (x86)\Git\bin```).
 * Install [Node](http://nodejs.org/) 0.8.x.
 Node is used as part of the build process for sites.